Scan $B$-Statistic for Kernel Change-Point Detection: DETECTION POWER STUDY

-In the examples, we use $n = B_{\rm max}=200$, let the change-point occurs at $\tau=100$, and choose the significance level $\alpha = 0.05$.
-Thresholds for the offline $M$-statistic is obtained from Theorem \ref{thm:tail_fixedsample}, and for the other two methods are obtained from simulations.
-Consider the following six cases:
+For our examples, we set $n = B_{\rm max}=200$ for the Hotelling's $T^2$ and the scan $B$-statistics, respectively.
+Let the change-point occurs at $\tau=100$, and choose the significance level $\alpha = 0.05$.
+The thresholds for the offline scan $B$-statistic are obtained from Theorem \ref{thm:tail_fixedsample}, and those for the other two methods the thresholds are obtained from simulations.
+Consider the following cases: